SeaGL/seagl.github.io/_posts/2026-09-07-keynote-announcements.md

 ## CFP Review Results

 Thank you so much for those of you who have submitted proposals!
-Stay patiently perched and watch the skies 🕊️ because our review results will be sent out to you shortly.
+Watch the skies 🕊️ or check your emails because our review results have been sent out.